 Final thoughts on living in the UK

-Living in the UK might not offer the same laid-back lifestyle and glorious weather you’ll find in many other countries that we feature, but it’s still an attractive prospect for skilled workers and other eligible visa-holders.
+Living in the UK might not offer the same laid-back lifestyle and glorious weather you’ll find in many other countries that we feature.
+However, it’s still an attractive prospect for skilled workers and other eligible visa holders.

-It has high living standards, a mild climate, lovely towns and villages for healthy, active retirement and good opportunities for businesses and professionals.
+It has high living standards, a mild climate, lovely towns and villages for a healthy, active retirement, and good opportunities for businesses and professionals.